-Colored Copywriter, a four part blog series, seeks to define copywriting from the perspective of non-white writers.
+Copy in Color, a three part blog series, seeks to define copywriting from the perspective of non-white writers.
 It also aims to highlight diversity and inclusion (or lack thereof) in the copywriting industry.

 Sit back and read up on the experiences of these talented writers!

 Anitra Budd is an instructor, copywriter, and editor based in Minneapolis.

 In addition to her many years of experience in publishing, she has also lectured on publishing and freelancing at Macalester College.